sanyinchen/react-native-clang/README.md

 Some moudle so build still have some error , such as glog .cc files "no input files ".
 And not serious in some FLAG , such as "APP_CFLAGS" and "CMAKE_C_FLAGS" .
-But just for soure reading , nobody cares ....